 How to Use the National Insurance Calculator UK

 National Insurance is one of those deductions that quietly takes a significant chunk of your income, yet it's often overlooked when calculating your true take-home pay.
-This calculator gives you an instant, accurate breakdown of exactly how much NI you'll pay — whether you're employed or self-employed — for the 2025–26 tax year.
+This calculator gives you an instant, accurate breakdown of exactly how much NI you'll pay โ whether you're employed or self-employed โ for the 2026/27 tax year.

 Start by selecting your employment type.
-If you're employed, enter your gross annual salary — the calculator will show your Class 1 employee NI, your employer's NI contribution (paid by them on your behalf), and your effective NI rate.
+If you're employed, enter your gross annual salary โ the calculator will show your Class 1 employee NI, your employer's NI contribution (paid by them on your behalf), and your effective NI rate.
 If you're self-employed, enter your annual profits (after allowable expenses).
-The calculator shows your Class 2 and Class 4 NI contributions, plus your total NI bill and your profits after NI.
+The calculator shows your Class 4 NI contributions, confirms whether your Class 2 record is covered automatically, and gives your total NI bill and your profits after NI.

 Detailed National Insurance Formula Breakdown